U.S. Ports Update: Building for the future

 “Besides helping the ports define their goals, this report also develops a baseline of investment needs to build out a 21st century freight network,” says Bud Wright, AASHTO’s executive director.
 “This survey is the second step in identifying the critical freight infrastructure needs of the United States.”

-David Bernhardt, AASHTO president and Maine DOT commissioner, observes that public and private investment has led to a surge in new business for the Port of Portland, Maine.
+For example, David Bernhardt, AASHTO president and Maine DOT commissioner, observes that public and private investment has led to a surge in new business for the Port of Portland, Maine.
+“With a final grant that it needs to launch a $15.5 million improvement project, the International Marine Terminal will double the amount of cargo it can handle now,” he says.

 The project will be funded by a combination of federal and state grants, which include a $7.7 million federal freight infrastructure grant, and a $500,000 investment from Pan Am Railways, a private regional railroad.

 “States are now required to have a state freight plan by December 2017,” she says.
-“We have been standing still while the ocean carrier industry has been steadily building bigger and faster vessels,” she says.
+“We have been standing still while the ocean carrier industry has been steadily building bigger and faster vessels,” says Broadwater.
 “It’s time for us to catch up.”

 Digitizing operations on deck